Export Skool members to CSV

 POST /groups/{id}/request-bulk-action?type=bulk-export-csv→ returns{token, file_id}GET /wait?token={token}→ pollsin-progress→completed(typically 2-8 sec)POST /files/{file_id}/download-url→ returns a signed CloudFront URL (expires in ~5 min) → GET that URL = CSV body

-You don’t see any of that — the actor returns the CSV string directly in the dataset.
+You don’t see any of that — the actor returns the parsed member items directly in the dataset.

-The synchronous run-sync-get-dataset-items endpoint gives you the CSV in one HTTP call:
+The synchronous run-sync-get-dataset-items endpoint gives you one HTTP call → array of member objects:

 curl -X POST \